 Somehow or other our family devotions never look quite like this. ;)

-This year we are adding a couple of new things.
-I replaced a lost camel cookie cutter here.
 I practiced making this star with fairly good success.
 I will let the girls make some on their own tomorrow afternoon.
-I made some additions to my Infancy Narrative set of peg people for my Sunday School Class.

 I like the simple look of the wood and wool felt, but I wanted my Eastern sages to look distinctly different from my Hebrews.
 I looked at several places for simple wooden camels, but finally settled on this olive wood set I got inexpensively on Etsy.